SilentVoid13/Templater/docs/docs/user-functions/overview.md

 slug: /user-functions
 ---

-Users can define their own functions in the plugin settings, associating a **function name** with a **system command**.
-[Templater](https://github.com/SilentVoid13/Templater) will then create the function that returns the system command's output when invoked.

-## New user command
+## Define a User Function

-To define a new user command, you need to define a **function name**, associated with a **system command**.
+To define a new user function, you need to define a **function name**, associated with a **system command**.

-To do that, go to the plugin's settings and click `Add User Command`.
+To do that, go to the plugin's settings and click `Add User Function`.

 Once this is done, [Templater](https://github.com/SilentVoid13/Templater) will create a user function named after what you defined, that will execute your system command and return its output.